-Events & Activities, Marketing, Sport Management, Exec in Residence - Sport Mgmt, Sport Management, Events, Speakers
+Events & Activities, Speakers, Sport Management, Sport Management, Events, Exec in Residence - Sport Mgmt, Marketing

 “What are the true opportunities for cross-pollination in a world sports community?
 What skills and network will you need?” asked sports agent/marketing innovator J.B.
 Bernstein ’91 in Professor Todd Crosset’s graduate course, Social Historical Foundations of Sport.
 The UMass grad is best known for creating The Million Dollar Arm contest in India, which generated the first two athletes from India to sign professional sports contracts in North America.

 Isenberg News, Students, Speakers, Sport Management, MBA (+)

 Isenberg News, Students, Speakers, Sport Management, MBA, Undergraduate, Masters, Sport Management, Alumni, Career, Entrepreneurship, Marketing